NCEAS/osti-elink/README.md

 3. Token Configuration:
     - Set the environment variable `METACAT_OSTI_TOKEN` with the appropriate token value
 4. Context name configuration (Optional):
-   - Default Context Names: OSTI ensures that the context names `elink2xml` (for the v2 XML API) and `elink2api` (for the v2 JSON API) remain the same across both test and production services.
+   - Default Context Name: OSTI ensures that `elink2api` (for the v2 JSON API) remain the same across both test and production services.
-   These values are set as defaults in the configuration.
+   The value is set as defaults in the configuration.
-   - Customizing Context Names: If you need to change these context names, you can configure them through the following environment variables:
+   - Customizing Context Names: If you need to change the context name, you can configure them through the following environment variables:
-     - `METACAT_OSTI_V2XML_CONTEXT` for the v2 XML API
      - `METACAT_OSTI_V2JSON_CONTEXT` for the v2 JSON API
 5. Max query-attempts configuration (Optional):
     - There is a delay between minting a DOI and its search availability in the OSTI service.
 This